ITR13/ITR-sMelonCameras/README.md

 ### What it does
 Allows you to spawn cameras that render to your screen similarly to stream cameras.
-It's very flexible, it reads VRChat\UserData\CameraConfig.json and sets some of the properties you can find [in the unity docs](https://docs.unity3d.com/ScriptReference/Camera.html).
+It's very flexible, it reads \[Game Root Folder\]\UserData\CameraConfig.json and sets some of the properties you can find [in the unity docs](https://docs.unity3d.com/ScriptReference/Camera.html).

 To quick-toggle cameras, press ctrl then a digit key.
 The first config in the list is toggled with ctrl+1, all the way to the 10th with ctrl+0.